i2p/i2p.www/i2p2www/spec/datagrams.rst

 are also called "raw" datagrams.
 Strictly speaking, they are not "datagrams" at all, they are just raw data.
 They are not handled by the datagram API.
 However, SAM and the I2PTunnel classes support "raw datagrams".

+The standard I2CP protocol number for raw datagrams is PROTO_DATAGRAM_RAW (18).

 Format
 ------